medic/cht-docs/content/en/apps/reference/app-settings/transitions.md

 | `messages` | List of tasks/errors that will be created, determined by `event_type`.
 Optional. |

 {{% alert title="Note" %}}
-Contact forms cannot trigger muting or unmutting, but any `data_record` that has a `form` property can.
+Contact forms cannot trigger muting or unmuting, but any `data_record` that has a `form` property can.
 {{% /alert %}}